KUTCHY ® White Paper

 Email

 Pricy and burdensome administrating of individual certificates per user: The signed and encrypted email standard RFC1847 was thought to have an encryption and decryption key for each user, that turned very administrative to handle and technical to set up.
+The standard does not require each individual to have it's own encyption certificate, but signature.

 Big tech companies never adopted encrypted email standards: Most large email providers and software did not support it out of the box, so usually you will need to chose an email provider and software to use signed and encrypted emails.